 The District currently participates in a dead bird surveillance program managed by the California Department of Public Health (CDPH).
 Dead birds that are discovered by the public are reported to CDPH and screened for potential testing.
 If the bird is found to be suitable for testing, the District is notified.
 It then collects and processes the bird before shipping it to an authorized laboratory (e.g., U.C.
-Davis Center for Vector-Borne Disease) for testing.
+Davis Center for Vector-Borne Disease, now known by the acronym DART) for testing.